Approximation of wave packets on the real line: Introduction

-For Hermite functions we observe spectral decay for highly oscillatory wave packets with small $\alpha $ and $x_{0}$.
-However, once we increase the stretch $\alpha$ and shift $x_0$ of the wavepacket, the rate of decay of coefficients slows down.
-Although it is natural to think of Hermite functions in a quantum mechanical setting, since they are the eigenfunctions of the free Schr\"odinger equation on the real line, we show in Section \ref{sec:hermite}, that they are not the most efficient method.
+Although it is natural to think of Hermite functions in a quantum mechanical setting, since they are the eigenfunctions of the quantum harmonic oscillator, we show in Section \ref{sec:hermite}, that the convergence properties leave much to be desired.
+The decay of Hermite function coefficients for highly oscillatory wave packets with small $\alpha $ and $x_{0}$ is fast indeed, but as $\alpha$ and $x_0$ increase, this soon ceases to be true in practical terms.

-Out of our three bases, Malmquist--Takenaka functions are the strongest contender when approximating wavepackets on the real line for two reasons: firstly, the asymptotic estimate in Theorem~\ref{thm:mtfunc} demonstrates spectral decay and secondly, the coefficients can be computed using FFT.
+Out of our three bases, Malmquist--Takenaka functions are the strongest contender when approximating wave packets on the real line for two reasons: firstly, the asymptotic estimate in Theorem~\ref{thm:mtfunc} demonstrates spectral decay and secondly, the coefficients can be approximated using FFT.
 To give a brief insight into our findings, the asymptotic estimate of coefficients is